By: RYAN P. JOHNSON, CFA, CFP® - MANAGING DIRECTOR OF INVESTMENTS

 As a reminder, FDIC’s standard insurance amount is $250,000 per depositor, per insured bank, for each account ownership category.
 More details can be found here: https://www.fdic.gov/resources/deposit-insurance/.
 If you have large bank balances, we suggest you review your positions to ensure you do not have any uninsured deposits.

 SIPC (Securities Investor Protection Corporation):

 Your investment accounts at Schwab and/or Pershing are covered by SIPC up to $500,000 for securities and cash (including a $250,000 limit for cash only).
 Multiple accounts may have individual coverage, with more details here: https://www.sipc.org/for-investors/investors-with-multiple-accounts.
 In addition, both custodians have additional insurance through Lloyds of London, with additional details here for Schwab and Pershing, respectively:

 Buckingham is here for you:

-While Buckingham Advisors continues to grow thanks to introductions from our valued clients and strategic partners, our focus remains on serving each family, each business, each foundation, with special attention to what matters most to each client.
-If you found value in reading this edition of Market Insights, please send this issue to them.
-If you or they would like to be in touch directly, here’s a link: https://mybuckingham.com/contact.
+Buckingham Advisors continues to grow thanks to introductions and referrals from our valued clients.
+All the while, our focus remains on serving each family, each business, and each foundation with special attention to what matters most to them.
+If you found this edition of Market Insights informative, please send this issue on to others.
+To get in touch directly, here’s a link: https://mybuckingham.com/contact.

 Thank you for your continued trust and support.